 Coronation Tailors: Fit for a King — release date, what happens, interview and everything we know

-Coronation Tailors: Fit for a King on BBC2 is presented by Sewing Bee judge Patrick Grant.
+Coronation Tailors: Fit for a King on BBC2 sees Sewing Bee judge Patrick Grant visiting the factories preparing all the soldier uniforms for King Charles III's coronation.

 Coronation Tailors: Fit for a King arrives on BBC2 as the clock counts down to King Charles III's Coronation Day.
 This fascinating and timely documentary is presented by bespoke menswear designer and Sewing Bee judge Patrick Grant and will be celebrating the very best of British manufacturing and craftsmanship, revealing the rich heritage and history behind our iconic military uniforms and telling the inspiring, contemporary and powerful stories of the men and women of the British armed services who will wear these magnificent uniforms with pride.